South Beach Diet: Lose Weight, Stay Full, Be Healthy

 The South Beach Diet is a low-carb weight-loss plan that enjoys worldwide popularity.
 Developed by the American cardiologist and celebrity doctor Arthur Agatston, the diet rose to prominence in 2003 with his best-selling book.
-But even fifteen years after that success, millions still adhere to Agatston’s nutritional principles.
+But even eighteen years after that success, millions still adhere to Agatston’s South Beach nutritional principles.

 The Glycemic Index and Nutrition

-As a cardiologist, Agatston aimed to improve the heart health of his patients, so he studied nutrition and scientific reports.
+As a cardiologist, Agatston aimed to improve his patients’ heart health, so he studied nutrition and scientific reports.
 He developed theories based on the glycemic index, which ranks various foods according to how they affect the body’s blood sugar and insulin levels.
 The result was the South Beach Diet.
 It improves insulin and cholesterol levels and supports effective weight loss.
 Foods with a low glycemic index allow blood sugar levels to rise slowly.
 This leads to feeling full longer and prevents hunger pangs.

 Insulin Stimulates Fat Storage

 Why do lower insulin levels matter?
 The hormone insulin ensures that sugar is absorbed from the blood into the body cells.
 This lowers the sugar content in the blood – the so-called blood sugar level.
-At the same time, however, a strong release of insulin after eating sugar or carbohydrate-rich meal promotes fat storage.
+Simultaneously, however, a strong release of insulin after eating sugar or carbohydrate-rich meal promotes fat storage.
 The body converts excess carbohydrates into fat.

-A diet rich in carbohydrates leads to high insulin release, which in turn promotes fat storage and thus obesity.
-On the other hand, a low-carbohydrate diet ensures lower insulin levels and thus less fat storage.
+A diet rich in carbohydrates leads to high insulin release, which promotes fat storage and thus obesity.
+On the other hand, a low-carbohydrate diet ensures lower insulin levels and less fat storage.

-Bottom line: The South Beach Diet’s low-carbohydrate philosophy lowers your insulin levels, which helps you burn fat more efficiently!
+Bottom line: The South Beach Diet’s low-carbohydrate philosophy lowers your insulin levels, helping you burn fat more efficiently!